 - Segmented PCB gold fingers - the PCB pads have different lengths, and the gold fingers are segmented.

-PCB gold fingers is a good option for PCB board connection
+PCB gold fingers are a good option for PCB board connection

 PCB gold fingers provide a direct connection to the PCB boards with the system/device.
 This connection has better conductivity and mechanical strength than PCB connectors and wires.
 PCB gold fingers are used for connection with slots and interfaces of commercial and industrial systems and devices because they provide: